sascristian/HeyberryAI/README.md

 in the above example saying "stupid test" , which is the sentence in TestKeyword.voc, will trigger one of the objective ways, in this case "speak" intent and say "this is test" or "testing alright"

-### Feedback

-on every skill you can add a feedback method, when reinforcement words (good work, dont do that) are heard the skill can adjust what it does

-objectives use feedback to adjust probabilities for last executed goal/way

-        def feedback(self, feedback, utterance):
-            if feedback == "positive":
-                # do stuff
-                self.speak("Glad i could help")
-            elif feedback == "negative":
-                # do stuff
-                self.speak("You are the one who coded me!")

 ### Continuous Dialog